The equilibrium points and stability of grid-connected synchronverters: Modelling the grid-connected synchronverter

 The control algorithm computes $g=[\m g_a\ \m g_b\ \m g_c]^\top$ and sends it to the switches in the power part (see Fig. \ref{fig:PhaseA}).
 In the original synchronverter algorithm from \cite{Zhong2011}, we have $g_d=e_d$ and $g_q=e_q$, i.e., the internal synchronous voltage $e$ from \rfb{eq:e} is sent straight to the PWM signal generator.
 Here we consider the modified synchronverter equations according to \cite{Natarajan2017}, which contain the original algorithm as a special case, namely $n=1$.
 Writing \cite[eq.\m(22)]{Natarajan2017} in $dq$ coordinates, we have

 The current sensors are placed after the filter capacitors, as shown in Fig.~\ref{fig:InverterLC}, to avoid the switching noise.
 From these measurements, the inductor currents $i_a,\m i_b,\m i_c$ can be estimated.
-(Alternatively, in some versions of synchronverters, the output elements $L_s$ and $R_s$ are virtual, and then the currents $i_a,\m i_b,\m i_c$ are computed in the algorithm from the voltage measurements.)
-By applying the Park transformation on the circuit equations corresponding to Fig.~\ref{fig:PhaseA}, we have

-Here, $L_s$ and $R_s$ are positive constants.
-Combining \rfb{eq:e_qe_d}-\rfb{eq:iq} (with $e_d=0$) and using the notation

-we get The angular frequency evolves according to the {\em swing equation} where $J>0$ represents the virtual inertia of the rotor, $T_m>0$ is the nominal active mechanical torque from the prime mover, \BEQ{eq:Te} T_e \m=\m -mi_fi_q \end{equation} is the electric torque computed using the measured output currents, $\o_n$ is the nominal grid frequency and $D_p>0$ is the {\em frequency droop constant}.
+(Alternatively, in some versions of synchronverters, the output elements $L_s$ and $R_s$ are virtual, e.g., see \cite{KSW2021}, and then the currents $i_a,\m i_b,\m i_c$ are computed in the algorithm from the voltage measurements.)
+By applying the Park transformation on the circuit equations corresponding to Fig.~\ref{fig:PhaseA}, we have Here, $L_s$ and $R_s$ are positive constants.
+Combining \rfb{eq:e_qe_d}-\rfb{eq:iq} (with $e_d=0$) and using the notation we get The angular frequency evolves according to the {\em swing equation} where $J>0$ represents the virtual inertia of the rotor, $T_m>0$ is the nominal active mechanical torque from the prime mover, \BEQ{eq:Te} T_e \m=\m -mi_fi_q \end{equation} is the electric torque computed using the measured output currents, $\o_n$ is the nominal grid frequency and $D_p>0$ is the {\em frequency droop constant}.
 We refer to \rfb{eq:T_m} for a way to choose the value of $T_m$.

 We assume here that the inverter works in the linear region of the frequency droop.
 The actual droop function contains dead-band and saturation, but taking these into account would make the analysis very complicated.